Alfresco/docs-alfresco/content-accelerator/latest/develop/content-accelerator-for-pnp-management.md

 ```

-If you wish to define your own custom permissionSets and permissionGroups, please see this [page](https://docs.alfresco.com/content-services/latest/develop/repo-ext-points/permissions/) for more information.
+If you wish to define your own custom permissionSets and permissionGroups, please see [Permissions and roles Extension Point](https://docs.alfresco.com/content-services/latest/develop/repo-ext-points/permissions/) for more information.

 Once a custom permissionSet is defined and enabled via your custom AMP, it can be referenced in the customized ACA permission configuration.